NixOS/foundation/role_and_responsibilities.md

 - Unblock things that would be stuck otherwise
   - Arbiter in case of conflicts
   - Serve as a backup for critical tasks when needed

+The board is not responsible for technical leadership, decisions or direction.